jcramem/kickstarter/README.md

 ### Challenges and Difficulties Encountered

 Several fields were added to the original MS Excel file that may require lookup or reference.
-Specifically, the user must be comfortable: (a) separating one column into two using *Test to Column* under the *Data* tab; (b) converting Unix timestamps; and (c) using the *YEAR, COUNTIFS, and SUM* functions.
+Specifically, users seeking to replicate must be comfortable: (a) separating one column into two using *Test to Column* under the *Data* tab; (b) converting Unix timestamps; and (c) using the *YEAR, COUNTIFS, and SUM* functions.

-The following illustrates the correct result of separating columns, converting Unix timestamps, and the *YEAR* function.

 ## Results

-- What are two conclusions you can draw about the Outcomes based on Launch Date?
+The following shows outcomes for kickstarter campaigns launched in each months for plays.
+The chart suggests:

+*

 ![Theater Outcomes vs Launch](Theater_Outcomes_vs_Launch.png).
 - What can you conclude about the Outcomes based on Goals?